 South African born Elon Musk is the current CEO and founder of SpaceX, an aerospace manufacturer and space transport company whose goal is to make space travel more inexpensive and the colonization of Mars possible.
 Musk’s other lucrative initiatives also include being a co-founder of Tesla, Inc., Neuralink and SolarCity.

 In 2016, Musk was ranked number 21 as one of the World’s Most Powerful People by Forbes Magazine.
-In 2017, his estimated net worth is over 20 billion, placing him as one the wealthiest people in America.
+By 2021, he had overtaken Jeff Bezos as the richest person on the planet.
+As of 2023, his current net worth is valued at $185 million.